HenryJamesGreen/daily-planner-app/README.md

 ## A daily planner application, made using jQuery

 This project is a daily planner.
-It is a very simple and effective tool, which will continue to display events upon refresh, and features a handy button to clear events at the end of a working day.
+It is a very simple and effective tool, which continues to display events upon refresh, and features a handy button to clear events at the end of a working day.

 Please see below for a number of screenshots, displaying the app's functionality: